keaSystemIntegration/gift-wishing/docs/how_to.md

 ### Database
 The database type used for this service was `NoSQL`, precisely a `Document Database`: ***MongoDB***.

 First and foremost, a cluster needs to be created on your Cloud Atlas account.
-Then you can create a collection inside the cluster, which, for this service, is the only one we actually need.
+Then you can create a database and then a collection, which, for this service, is the only one we actually need.

 Inside the Express server, we connect to the database using `mongoose`, which is a MongoDB Object Modelling Tool.
 We do this using the connection string provided by our cluster as follows: